Molcas/OpenMolcas/doc/source/users.guide/environment.rst

               </KEYWORD>

 :variable:`MOLCAS_FIM`
   Activates the Files In Memory I/O layer.
-See section :ref:`MT:sec:fim` for more details.
+See :numref:`MT:sec:fim` for more details.
   *Note that this setting is available only in MOLCAS compiled without Global Arrays.*